estrattonbailey/micromanager/package/README.md

     ['module-resolver', {
       'root': ['.'],
       'alias': {
-        'micromanager': 'app' // or 'path/to/your/scripts'
+        'micromanagerRoot': 'app' // or 'path/to/your/scripts'
       }
     }]
   ]